BloomTech-Labs/CS10-restaurant-pos/README.md

 ### React

 React is the current industry standard that offers a lot of out of the box benefits.
 It is fast, efficient, and scalable.
-Due to the large community
+Due to the large community, finding solutions to potential problems and reference material is much easier, even for a potential dev without a lot of experience who would like to contribute to Main Course. | [View Dependency](https://reactjs.org/docs/getting-started.html)

 ### Redux